 7:160 if a man sentenced to hadd and gets part of it, like some of the lashes or some stoning, then he runs away, if they catch him right away finish the hadd, but if it’s a few days later, then no by istiḥsān, adara2ahu

+7:163 if Christian testifies to murder or cutting hand, and it was rules upon, then the one testified against became muslim, does it undo it? yes.
+Similarly if it was money, and he was ordered to pay it, then he became muslim, invalid now?
+NO. why is money case different from qisas and hadd case?
+Invalidate the qisas and hadd by istiḥsān, but with money it stays valid.
+Islam case it seems.

 7:165 if a man has relations with a young girl who otherwise shouldn’t have relations at that age, then no hadd on him.

 And in this case if he deflowered her, is her mom or daughter halal to him?
 Yes, but Y says by istiḥsān no

+7:175 difference of opinion case!
+Abandon qiyas for istiḥsān.
+That if man kisses mother in law out of desire, then has reltions with wife, hadd applied?
+No, because of shubha from the difference of opinion of some jurists.

 7:177 4 witnesses testify of man’s zina, disagree on location

 Testimony invalid, but they don’t get had for qadhf